elizabethdrew/restaurant-review-be/README.md

 The application should now be up and running on [http://localhost:8080](http://localhost:8080/).

+If it isn't running, check that all three parts of the docker restaurant-review-api are running.
+If they aren't, press the start button and try accessing it again.

 ## Authenticating

 The database is seeded with an Admin user and Review User.
 Use the following credentials to authenticate: